 If You Begin Receiving Pension Benefit Payments after December 31, 2013.
 Effective for pension benefits that begin payment after December 31, 2013, you may only elect one of the optional forms of payment that is permitted under this Plan for all benefits that you earned both (i) before 2013 under your Prior Plan and (ii) after 2012 under this Plan.
-In other words, you may no longer choose to have your benefits earned before 2013 paid in a form permitted under your Prior Plan unless that form of payment is also available under this Plan.
-Also, benefits earned before 2013 under your Prior Plan and after 2012 under this Plan will be paid in the same form that benefits earned before 2013 are paid.
+In other words, if your benefit payments begin on or after January 1, 2014, you may no longer choose to have your benefits earned before 2013 paid in a form permitted under your Prior Plan and your benefits earned after 2012 paid in another form permitted under this Plan.
+Please note that all the forms of payment permitted under your Prior Plan are also permitted under this Plan.